hashcloak/fuel-webauthn-wallet/README.md

 This small app has the following functionality:

-- user can connect Fuel wallet in browser to webapp.
-This will also trigger the funding and spending of a test predicate (this only serves to showcase the predicate functionality)
+- user can click on Register, this does registration with WebAuthn and creates a predicate using the public key from WebAuthn
-- after connecting, user can click Register or Authenticate button
+- user can click on Authentication, this only does authentication with WebAuthn for the moment.

+TODO:
+- send funds using Authentication with WebAuthn, which results in a signature, which will be validated by the predicate and makes the transaction valid

 Expected workings:
-- click on Connect: should trigger the popup in browser to connect to Fuel wallet.
-After users connects, a transaction approval is requested which serves to fund the predicate that has been loaded.
-Finally, the attempt is made to spend the predicate in name of the user, which has a payout for the users
 - click on Register: should give a popup in browser for registration.
-Successfully going through these steps should give a message in the console "Registration successful"
+Successfully going through these steps should give a message in the console "Registration successful", print the pubkey and create the predicate based on the pubkey
 - click on Authenticate when registered: should give a popup for authentication.
 Successfully going through these steps should give a message in the console "Authentication successful"
 - when Registration or Authentication fails it should give that as an error in the console